 I’ve done a lot of things, the refuse of which is scattered across the Interwebs:

-- I’ve spoken at the Shmoocon and BlueRidgeCon information security conferences, on matters related to infosec people dealing with the media.
-I am co-presenting a workshop on packet hunting with Dave Porcello at DefCon, and have appeared on PBS NewsHour, CNBC, Fox Business, and other TV news outlets to discuss information security topics.
+- I’ve spoken at the Shmoocon , BlueRidgeCon, and BSides LV information security conferences, on matters related to infosec people dealing with the media.
+I co-presented a workshop on packet hunting with Dave Porcello at DefCon, and have appeared on PBS NewsHour, CNBC, Fox Business, and other TV news outlets to discuss information security topics.

 - For many years, I wrote Government Computer News’ The Packet Rat, an unsigned rumor/humor/fictional account of an anthropomorphic swamp rat who ran IT for an unnamed government agency.
 I started the column just before I left GCN in 1994, and continued it until 2010.